 8. What Is Supply Chain Integration? - Definition & Overview

-In this lesson, we'll discuss what a supply chain is, what integration involves and the good and bad of a closely coordinated, and integrated, chain of companies to fulfill customer purchases.
+In this lesson, we'll discuss what a supply chain is and what integration involves, along with the good and bad of a closely coordinated and integrated chain of companies to fulfill customer purchases.

 9. What Is the Physical Environment of a Business? - Definition, Components & Examples